-Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-810L.
-If Invisible is selected, the SSID of the DIR-810L will Visibility Status:

-not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-810L in order to connect to it.
+Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-810L.
+If Invisible is selected, the SSID of the DIR-810L will not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-810L in order to connect to it.

-Wireless Security: Refer to page 48 for more information regarding wireless security.
+Wireless Security: Refer to "Wireless Security" on page 44 for more information regarding wireless security.